Adjudica.AI — Glass Box Solutions, Inc.

 - Billing implications exist

-- AI processes sensitive client information
+- AI processes sensitive client information, including medical records and wage histories

 The decision to disclose is a matter of professional judgment based on your specific circumstances.